artsy/README/events/open-standup.md

 - Remind last week's on-call staff in #dev to prepare their updates about last week's rotation.
 Something like:
   > @personA @personB reminder, we're looking for a list of major or notable incidents from last week during
   > standup.
-- On Mondays that are NOT the start of a sprint, remind the team leads in #dev to prepare their tweet-sized updates, something like this:
-  > friendly reminder: we’re doing summary updates from tech leads during open standup, so have yours ready! /cc
-  > @tech-leads

-### What is a good update?

-On Mondays that are the start of a sprint, tech leads skip their updates as we've already heard what's going on during sprint kickoff.
-It's ok for a tech lead's update to consist of "everything is cool, next!" but also feel free to cover things like this:

-- Should focus on status of product work
-- Raises larger technical changes which affect other teams
-- Talks about the team effort rather than an individual's work

 ### During standup